 Hydration System

 Hydration systems are important.
 After all, if you don't need a hydration system, you might as well stick to trekking with your day pack.
-The ergonimics and technology of the hydration systems we tested have come a long way in a relatively short amount of time.
+The ergonomics and technology of the hydration systems we tested have come a long way in a relatively short amount of time.
 Our testing process was fairly straightforward as we measured the worthiness of each one.
 We filled each reservoir with water as instructed, and off we went.
 We sipped and slugged with some occasional sloshing and rediscovered one of the most basic laws of trail running — do not run out of water.
 Generally speaking, we prefer hydration systems with a larger capacity and some kind of leak-proof insurance.
-Most of the vests we tested offered the option to swap from soft flasks to a hydration bladder and vice versa.
+Most of the tested vests offered the option to swap from soft flasks to a hydration bladder and vice versa.
 This thoughtful option for customization encouraged us to go the distance.

 Volume to Weight Ratio

-Even for the most casual outdoor recreators who don't mind trekking with a bit of extra weight, the volume to weight ratio matters.
+Even for the most casual outdoor recreators who don't mind trekking with a bit of extra weight, the volume-to-weight ratio matters.
 This ratio is simple.
 We measured the capacity of the pack in relation to its weight when empty.
 While we determined this ratio with basic math, we had to put it into practice out on the trails as well.
 Even without the ratio in mind, the packs with a larger storage volume and lighter starting weight prevailed.
 We want to haul as many liters of water as we can while not feeling weighed down, after all.

 Pockets

 We've said it before, and we'll say it again.
 This is our favorite metric!
 We love exploring all of the pockets that our roundup of vests has to offer.
-We definitely counted and assessed the pockets prior to taking each pack into the field, but in this case, real-life experience can't be beaten.
+We definitely counted and assessed the pockets before taking each pack into the field, but in this case, real-life experience can't be beaten.
 We have our own general organizational patterns for gear on the go, but we swapped things around as we went to ensure a fair trial for all.
 We love accessible and secure pockets, especially when they are placed in such a way to aid our organization.
 We have spent a lot of time rifling to the depths of our bags in the middle of a trail to find our lone bandaid or snack, and with segmented pockets, we no longer have to do this.
-We concluded our testing of this metric with a unanimous and irrevocable statement; there is no such thing as too many pockets!
+We concluded our testing of this metric with a unanimous and irrevocable statement: there is no such thing as too many pockets!